UXSoc/uxsoc-apps-cms/src/pages/index.md

           components
         title: Product Design Officer
       - description: >-
-          f you want to learn how to minds (or close enough), content strategy is your field.
+          If you want to learn how to minds (or close enough), content strategy is your field.
 You carry out user research and strategize the best way to present the client's content in their product.
 The specialization in this position are: